Bernie Dieter: History

 Growing up in Koln, Germany she ran away from home as a sixteen year old to live above a drag club in Berlin Bernie has cited her grandmother (Oma) as an inspiration on many occasions as her family ran a travelling circus in Germany, and fled from East to West post World War II.
 She has since gone on to tour internationally, but primarily in Europe and Australia.

 She was named as one of Time Out magazine's Top Ten "Cabaret Superstars", become the first female MC of the Olivier Award-winning show La Clique, and created the Kabarett Little Death Club which has gone on to tour the world picking up several high profile awards.

 Style

-Bernie is known as a truly modern feminist chanteuse, taking the Weimar essence of cutting-edge, satirical social commentary as well as the sex and debauchery, and updated it into the 21st century, She known for her sex positive original songs, feminist ballads and her prowess in the realm of audience interaction.
-Her style is heavily inspired by The Rocky Horror Picture Show, Siouxsie Sioux, she's been likened to other German cabaret singers Marlene Dietrich and Ute Lemper are often cited with her music mostly written in English and German, she always has always celebrated Diversity (politics) to create an inclusive atmosphere at her shows.
+Bernie is known as a modern feminist chanteuse, taking the Weimar essence of cutting-edge, satirical social commentary as well as the sex and debauchery, and updated it into the 21st century.
+She known for her sex positive original songs, feminist ballads and her prowess in the realm of audience interaction.
+Her style is heavily inspired by The Rocky Horror Picture Show.
+Siouxsie Sioux, she's been likened to other German cabaret singers Marlene Dietrich and Ute Lemper are often cited with her music mostly written in English and German.
+She has celebrated Diversity (politics) to create an inclusive atmosphere at her shows.